eProsima/Fast-DDS-docs/docs/installation/configuration/cmake_options.rst

 *eProsima Fast DDS* provides numerous CMake options for changing the behavior and configuration of *Fast DDS*.
 These options allow the user to enable/disable certain *Fast DDS* settings by defining these options to ON/OFF at the CMake execution.
-This section is structured as follows.
-First, the CMake options for the general configuration of *Fast DDS* are described.
+This section is structured as follows: first, the CMake options for the general configuration of *Fast DDS* are described;
-Then, the options related to the third party libraries are presented.
+then, the options related to the third party libraries are presented;
-Finally, the possible options for the building of *Fast DDS* tests are defined.
+finally, the possible options for the building of *Fast DDS* tests are defined.

 General options
 ^^^^^^^^^^^^^^^